telepresenceio/telepresence/quick-start/go.md

       Volume Mount Point     : /tmp/telfs-XXXXXXXXX
       Intercepting           : all TCP connections
   ```
-  Now you can go back to <a href="#">emoji-web-app</a> and you'll see that voting for 🍩 woks as expected.
+  Now you can go back to <ExternalIp>Emojivoto webapp</ExternalIp> and you'll see that voting for 🍩 woks as expected.

 2. We just created an intercept, this tell Telepresence where to send traffic.
 In this example we sent all the traffic destined to `voting-svc` to the local Dockerized version of the service.
 In this way we intercept *all the traffic* to our local `voting-svc` service and since we already fixed it, now it works.